love-my-life/URLToModelUtil/README.md

 # URLToModelUtil
 ## URLToModelUtil is a desktop application for Mac OS X written in Swift.
+The application still in its early stage.
+Please report any issue so I can improve it.

 > You can do the following things with it：
 * Debugging urls (support for Get or Post requests).